 Detailed accounts about the lives, challenges and history of Mennonite Maids in Vancouver can be found in book, Daughters in the City, Mennonite Maids in Vancouver, 1931-1961 by Dr. Ruth Derksen Siemens.
 Visit the website here.

 VHF Places That Matter Plaque Presentation #89

 On June 17th, 2021, VHF presented the plaque to Mennonite Maids during a virtual presentation.
 A recording of the event can be viewed below.
-The plaque was installed on the corner of E 49th Avenue and St. Georges Street oct 25th, 2021.
+The plaque was installed on the corner of E 49th Avenue and St. Georges Street on October 25th, 2021.